mezdef/marcziani.com/_drafts/no-country-for-old-things.md

 Further, they (TFT) ponder the nature of gifts and their claims on identity.
 As a counter-point to the objects purchased that project an image of self, the things others give can represent their mental model of you—or at least who they wish you to be.
 The cook book Christmas present, the framed family photo, the decorative oven mitt, the gym membership.

 This is potentially a very cynical way of looking at the otherwise well-intentioned generosity of others, but taken away from that context, it proves a mental exercise well worth the effort.
 The art of Gift-giving is certainly a difficult one to master: separating what you covet from what you want for another or understand them to desire is no easy task.
 To further complicate matters, the giving of something that is personally appreciated and valued to another is inextricable from the platonic ideal of the gift; The hope that a shared understanding or connection will result—or at the least, some shared goodwill—is inextricably tied to subconscious shopping process.
-That is to say: wether intentionally or not, a offering makes claims on both the projected and perceived identities of giftor and giftee respectively, regardless of intentions.
+That is to say: whether intentionally or not, an offering makes claims on both the projected and perceived identities of giftor and giftee respectively, regardless of intentions.

 ---